Mohammad Bagheri (general): Sanctions

-Role in Key Military Operations
+Role in key military operations

-Bagheri commanded pivotal Iran-Iraq War operations, including Operation Beit ol-Moqaddas (1982) and Operation Dawn 8 (1986), which reclaimed strategic territories in western Iran.
+Bagheri commanded pivotal Iran–Iraq War operations, including Operation Beit ol-Moqaddas (1982) and Operation Dawn 8 (1986), which reclaimed strategic territories in western Iran.

-Contributions to Missile & Drone Programs
+Contributions to missile and drone programs

-As Deputy for Strategic Planning (2000s), Bagheri oversaw advancements in Iran’s ballistic missile and drone programs, later central to its “missile shield” doctrine.
+As Deputy for Strategic Planning (2000s), Bagheri oversaw advancements in Iran's ballistic missile and drone programs, later central to its "missile shield" doctrine.

-Strategic Doctrines on U.S./Israel
+Strategic doctrines on U.S./Israel

-Bagheri has consistently promoted “asymmetric deterrence,” stating in a 2021 speech: “Threats must be neutralized at their origin.”
+Bagheri has consistently promoted "asymmetric deterrence", stating in a 2021 speech: "Threats must be neutralized at their origin."

 Death

 Commemoration ceremony for Lieutenant General Mohammad Bagheri, Tuesday, July 08, 2025, Sadrieh Mosque, Tehran.

 Bagheri was killed by the June 2025 Israeli strikes on Iran, reported both Iranian state media and the Israeli military; he was succeeded by Abdolrahim Mousavi.
-His funeral held on 28 June was set to take place along with those of all the top commanders killed during the Iran–Israel war.
+His funeral held on 28 June was set to take place along with those of all the top commanders killed during the Twelve-Day War.

-Bagheri was targeted in his home during Israeli airstrikes on Iran in the early hours of Friday (Day off of the week in Iran), June 13, 2025, and was killed along with his wife, Ashraf Bagheri, and his daughter, Fereshteh Bagheri.
+Bagheri was targeted at his home during Israeli airstrikes on Iran in the early hours of Friday (Day off of the week in Iran), June 13, 2025, and was killed along with his wife, Ashraf Bagheri, and his daughter, Fereshteh Bagheri.

 The body of Mohammad Bagheri (Afshordi) was buried in "Plot 24" of the "Behesht-e Zahra Martyrs' Garden" in Tehran, alongside the bodies of his wife, Ashraf Bagheri (Afshordi), and his daughter, Fereshteh Bagheri (Afshordi).

-Commemoration Ceremony
+Commemoration ceremony

-A commemoration ceremony for Mohammad Bagheri was held on Tuesday, July 08, 2025, at the "Sadrieh Mosque" in Tehran.
+A commemoration ceremony for Mohammad Bagheri was held on Tuesday, July 8, 2025, at the Sadrieh Mosque in Tehran.
 The event was attended by commanders, military and civil officials, as well as the people of Tehran.